 To be fair, audiobooks are great despite this because they allow you to “read” books that you never would have read before.
 You can listen while you cook dinner, clean the house, or take a road trip.
 Indeed, when you have bigger chunks of time available, audiobooks can be far more engaging than listening to 10 podcast episodes back to back.

 Second, podcasts are easier to obtain and manage.
 You can find dozens of podcast apps for mobile devices, a handful of desktop podcast managers, as well as a few good ones on the web like ShortOrange.
-My personal favorite is Podcast Addict, which is available on Android and on Chrome.
+My personal favorite is Podcast Addict, which is available on Android.

 The beauty of podcasts is that one single app can pull in and manage episodes from multiple sources.
 For example, podcasts can be found through iTunes, Stitcher, SoundCloud, but they all use the same subscription method (RSS).
 These means you don’t need to juggle a bunch of different apps to listen to different podcasts.